Thank you for signing up to . You will receive a verification email shortly.

 While Scotland's first minister, Nicola Sturgeon, is was set to make an announcement on stronger measures this week and Wales, which has been in a national lockdown since December 20, isn't currently set to relax any rules until the end of the month.
 Northern Ireland also took on harsh restrictions in December, where from Boxing Day people were told to "stay at home".

-However, largely each of the UK governments are taking their own approach to another potential national lockdown after the emergence of the new Covid-19 variant.
-In fact, none of the governments have issued a united response to coronavirus since early 2020 (and briefly, in the Christmas rules) so it’s thought that this approach will continue into next year.
+However, largely each of the UK governments are taking their own approach to another potential national lockdown after the emergence of the new Covid-19 variant (opens in new tab).
+In fact, none of the governments have issued a united response to coronavirus since early 2020 (and briefly, in the Christmas rules (opens in new tab)) so it's thought that this approach will continue into next year.

 Eight in ten people living in the UK were under the highest tier 4 level restrictions as of New Year's Eve before the general lockdown was announced.